TCL C7L Review

 • Very high brightness

-• Good blacks and contrast (VA matrix + mini-LED)
+• Good black levels and contrast (VA panel + mini-LED)

 • Excellent color gamut coverage thanks to the new "Super QLED" filter